 If, as at least some Neolithic people might conceivably have done, I deeply believed that these massive sarsens in some way 'trapped' the spirits of my immediate ancestors, or held within them the souls of an as-yet unborn offspring, just how much more 'magical' could an early morning saunter become?

 Next time you walk between the two south entrance stones (one of them is commonly known as the Chair Stone) then look for the 'guardians' lurking in the sides of each one, facing each other.
 Then walk to the south-west sector and look at the outsides of the stones there, taking the time to look from different angles.
 The outsides of almost all the stones in the outer circle are more mis-shapen than the inside faces.
 This is because of the way the sand settled in shallow water prior to forming into rock – there are 'negative impressions' of eddy pools, plant roots and such like.
-The Neolithic henge builders selectively put the stones up so the smooth side faced inwards – perhaps because if people were moving by the light of a fire then their shadows would 'dance' on the stone, making it seem alive.
+The Neolithic henge builders selectively put the stones up so the smooth side faced inwards – perhaps because if people were moving by the light of a fire near the middle of the circle then their shadows would 'dance' on the smoother side of the stones, making them seem alive.

 One of the simulacra along the West Kennett Avenue.
 Perhaps not coincidentally, this is the one stone of the reconstructed avenue which is at an 'odd angle'.
 It points to the midsummer sunrise (when this photograph was taken).